Divergenti/Divergenti-Core/DEVELOPMENT.md

-City Hub: Development Guidelines
+Divergenti Core: Development Guidelines
 ===============

-So if anyone want to try doing some development on City Hub, this is the absolute easiest way to get started:
+So if anyone want to try doing some development on Divergenti Core, this is the absolute easiest way to get started:

-1. Download, install and run City Hub.
-By running the official release of City Hub, you also get the City Chain daemon running locally.
-This will host the APIs that are used by City Hub.
+1. Download, install and run Divergenti Core.
+By running the official release of Divergenti Core, you also get the Divergenti FullNode daemon running locally.
+This will host the APIs that are used by Divergenti Core.

-2. Clone the City Hub source code, navigate to the root, run "npm install" and then "npm start".
+2. Clone the Divergenti Core source code, navigate to the root, run "npm install" and then "npm start".
 This will launch a web server with the angular app.

 3. Hit F5 in Visual Studio Code to debug, select the "Electron: All" to debug both renderer and main processes.